 Each degree requires significant study in performance; thus all entering students must perform an audition on either piano, voice, organ, guitar, saxophone, or an orchestral instrument.

-The Bachelor of Music degree is earned in one of six major program areas:
+The Bachelor of Music degree is earned in one of seven major program areas:

 1. Music with Electives in Business

 The Music with Electives in Business program is the study of either Jazz or Classical music performance while taking additional courses in business administration.

 The Composition program develops skills as a music composer and orchestrator.

 The Music History program develops music scholarship and research skills.